jmagman/flutter-wiki/Issue-hygiene.md

 To determine when a bug will be fixed, look at the priority and milestone.

+If it has a milestone, that is roughly when we hope to have it fixed by.

-If it has no milestone and no priority, it may not yet have been triaged.
+If it has no priority, it may not yet have been triaged.

-If it has no priority, it may not yet have been triaged."
 If the priority is labeled as a `P3`, we are likely to address in the near term; we just need to find time.

 If the issue is labeled as a `P4`, we are not planning to work on it anytime soon, but we agree it's something we should work on in the coming years.
 Consider escalating the issue to raise its priority further.

-Otherwise, the milestone should be a precise description of when we expect the work to be done by.
-It may not be accurate; we often end up slipping a fix into the next release.
-Engineering is not always an easily scheduled art.

 ### Escalating an issue